Kitchener Rangers: Arena

 The Auditorium hosted the Memorial Cup tournament in 1962, 1975, 1984 and 2008.
 The OHL All-Star Game was played there in 1980 & 1985 as well as the CHL Top Prospects Game in 2003 and in 2021.

-On May 13, 2025, the Kitchener Rangers announced a multi-million dollar major renovation project that will enhance the team’s dressing room, player lounge, and business offices at the Kitchener Memorial Auditorium.
-The more than $2 million dollar project will begin in May 2025, and be completed in time for the beginning of the 2025/26 OHL season.
+On May 13, 2025, the Kitchener Rangers announced a multi-million dollar major renovation project that will enhance the team's dressing room, player lounge, and business offices at the Kitchener Memorial Auditorium.
+The more than $2 million project will begin in May 2025, and be completed in time for the beginning of the 2025/26 OHL season.
 This is the largest renovation at the Aud, since 2012.
-The City of Kitchener, has also approved an additional $2 million dollar project to renovate the existing Subscribers Lounge into a second restaurant at the Aud, with seating for 120 guests.
-The combined $4.5 million dollar project will be completed during the summer of 2025, ahead of the season start in October.
+The City of Kitchener, has also approved an additional $2 million project to renovate the existing Subscribers Lounge into a second restaurant at the Aud, with seating for 120 guests.
+The combined $4.5 million project will be completed during the summer of 2025, ahead of the season start in October.